AstraZeneca resumes UK trials of COVID-19 vaccine halted by patient illness | Health

 "The Company will continue to work with health authorities across the world and be guided as to when other clinical trials can resume to provide the vaccine broadly, equitably and at no profit during this pandemic," AstraZeneca said.
 It declined to elaborate further on when other global trials were expected to restart.

 The Serum Institute of India said it would restart its trials once it had permission from the Drugs Controller General of India.
-Brazil's health regulator ANVISA said it was awaiting notice from the British MHRA confirming that resumption of trials has been authorized before resuming in Brazil.
+Brazil's health regulator ANVISA said on Saturday evening it had approved the resumption of trials after reviewing data sent by the MHRA.

 'WAKE-UP CALL'